prisciliano385/Forest_Cover_Type_ML/README.md

 <img style="display: block; margin: auto;" src="./img/Roosevelt_National_Forest.JPG"/>

-## Objectives:
+## 📌 Project Overview
-This project tries to acomplish two things:
-- Comparing different supervised machine learning algorithms for classification in order to study the performance of each model and check which model best suits a classification problem in a relatively complex dataset.
+We compare several supervised classification algorithms to evaluate their performance on a complex, high-dimensional dataset.
+The main goals were:
+- **Performance comparison**: Identify which classical ML algorithm performs best on this dataset.
-- Surpass the prediction capabilities of an Artificial Neural Network used in the article.
+- **Surpass the accuracy** of the Artificial Neural Network used in the original study.
+- **Dimensionality analysis**: Explore the impact of removing categorical variables and applying PCA.

-## Contents/Structure:
+## 📂 Repository Structure:

-The structure of the repository is the following (only directories with useful files will be described, the rest are there for support purposes):
+The repository is organized as follows (only directories with relevant files are listed; others serve support purposes):
 ```
 notebooks/
-|---data_cleansing_&_EDA.ipynb  # A first glimpse to the dataset and the distribution and properties of some variables, including the target variable.
+|---data_cleansing_&_EDA.ipynb  # Initial exploration of the dataset, including distribution and properties of key variables and the target variable.
-|---models.ipynb                # Notebook where the different models (*KNN, Decision Trees, Random Forest and AdaBoost* classifieres) used in this project are compared and their properties analyzed.
-In addition, an unsupervised learning algorithm is also used (*PCA analysis*) for dimensionality reduction, and the effects of neglecting some of the categorical features are analyzed.
+|---models.ipynb                # Comparison and analysis of models (KNN, Decision Trees, Random Forest, AdaBoost).
+Also includes PCA for dimensionality reduction and an analysis of the effect of removing some categorical features.
 data/
 |---raw/
-    |---covtype.csv              # Data stored in CSV format.
+    |---covtype.csv              # Dataset in CSV format.
-    |---covtype.info             # Information about the data.
-A shorter version of the information that can be found in the article.
+    |---covtype.info             # Summary of the dataset information from the paper.
 app/
-|---app.py                       # An app made using streamlit to provide a visual interface by which introduce the necessary data to predict the forest cover types of new plot of land.
+|---app.py                       # Streamlit app providing a visual interface to input data and predict the forest cover type of a new plot of land.
 ```

 ## Results and conclusions:

-1. *K-Nearest Neighbours* is not suited for highly dimensional datasets and offers poor results.
+1. K-Nearest Neighbours performs poorly on highly dimensional datasets.
-2. *Decision Tree classifiers* offer good metrics with low computational cost and show better results than the *Gaussian Discriminant Analysis* model.
+2. Decision Tree classifiers achieve good metrics with low computational cost and outperform the Gaussian Discriminant Analysis model.
-3. The two ensemble models used, *Random Forest* and *Ada Boost*, show **better results than the *Artificial Neural Network* used by the authors**!
-This is quite impressive, and shows that under certain circunstances, *classical* machine learning algorithms can match or even surpass the results of Neural Networks!
+3. The two ensemble models used, Random Forest and AdaBoost, achieved better results than the Artificial Neural Network from the original study.
+This shows that, under certain circumstances, classical machine learning algorithms can match or even surpass neural networks.
-4. Dimensionality reduction has not been able to improve the metrics in any way.
+4. Dimensionality reduction (PCA) did not improve performance.

 ## Dependencies: